-Committees within Credit Risk Management that ultimately report to the chief credit risk officer or the Credit Policy Committee oversee the approaches and methodologies for quantifying PD, LGD, and EAD.
+Committees within Credit Risk Management that ultimately report to the chief credit risk officer or the Risk Governance Committee oversee the approaches and methodologies for quantifying PD, LGD, and EAD.

 To assess the performance of the PD parameters used, on an annual basis we perform a benchmarking exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
-For the year ended December 2016, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.
+For the year ended December 2017, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.

-During the year ended December 2016, the total number of counterparty defaults remained low, representing less than 0.5% of all counterparties, and such defaults primarily occurred within loans and lending commitments.
-Estimated losses associated with counterparty defaults were higher compared with 2015 and were not material.
+During the year ended December 2017, our credit exposure to counterparties that defaulted remained low, representing less than 0.5% of our total credit exposure, and substantially all of such exposure related to loans and lending commitments.
+Estimated losses, while higher compared with the prior year, were still not material.